-Educating Others Through Invited National Webinars Facilitated by The Society of American Gastrointestinal and Endoscopic Surgeons (SAGES)
+Educating Others Through Invited Webinars Facilitated by SAGES

 SAGES is a large national surgical association for gastrointestinal and endoscopic surgeons, which was founded in America in the late 1980s.
 One of its main goals is to advance education for surgeons and to improve outcomes for patients through minimally invasive surgical techniques.
 The organization now has more than 5000 active members both nationally and internationally.
 During the COVID-19 pandemic, the organization started an online initiative to host Webinars for surgeons.
 The webinars contained series of surgical lectures using Facebook social media platform revolving around commonly encountered surgical diseases and how to manage them.
 National experts in the field were invited to deliver these lectures, with goals to educate other colleagues.